 If the smaller governments cannot hold it together, where do you think the money is going to come from?

-Now we have a new one to discuss.
 In this new case in Stockton, the bondholders are going to get slammed.
 Do you think anyone will want to invest in Stockton again?
 What should have been a safe investment has become high risk.

 Don’t invest in government bonds if you can avoid it.
 They are being treated like the GM debacle.
 Unions first, investors last, despite the law and promises made.